TDS-Firenze/QAP/README.md

 The files are:

-* QAP: The main program.
+* QAP: The main program;
+* funobj: Evaluate the objective function value;
 * Greedy1: this is an implementation of Greedy1 algorithm;
 * Greedy2: this is an implementation of Greedy2 algorithm;
 * Greedy3: this is an implementation of Greedy3 algorithm;